To set up date periods, click Administration->Periods:

 For example, within a date range spanning a year, weeks are defined independently of months, quarters, etc. Also, Sprints can be defined for Agile work.
 The system will automatically determine how many business days are in the given period being defined (excluding weekends).

-Note that you can adjust the visible dates and granularity (weeks, months, quarters, etc.) you wish to show for most date-based views in the Date Parameters portion, after clicking the Scope/Filters button at the upper right.
+Note that you can adjust the visible dates and granularity (weeks, months, quarters, etc.) you wish to show for most date-based views in the Date Parameters portion, after clicking the global Scope/Filters funnel button at the upper right of the ResourceFirst screen.

 Adding a Period